Poke Nachos

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-• Ahi Tuna: The tuna in these poke nachos is raw so only use sushi-grade tuna (or saku maguro).
+• Ahi Tuna: The tuna in these poke nachos is raw, so only use sushi-grade tuna (or saku maguro).
 We buy our tuna at a local high-end grocery store but you can also find it at stores such as Whole Foods or a local fishmonger.
 Be sure to purchase only from reputable vendors or stores that carry sushi-grade fish.
 If you buy your tuna frozen, the safest way to thaw it is overnight in the refrigerator the night before.
 It should be kept chilled until it is ready to be prepared and served.
-Once the tuna has thawed use a clean, dry surface, like a cutting board, and pat dry the tuna with clean paper towels.
+Once the tuna has thawed, use a clean, dry surface, like a cutting board, and pat the tuna dry with clean paper towels.

 • Oyster Sauce: It’s misleadingly named since it doesn’t have an oyster flavor.
-The flavor is a blend of slight sweetness and saltiness, reminiscent of sea water.
+The flavor is a blend of slight sweetness and saltiness, reminiscent of seawater.
 It also adds a distinct umami taste to the poke.

 • Chili Garlic Sauce: Thicker and chunkier than Sriracha sauce, it adds a little spice to the poke.
-If you prefer it spicy sriracha is an easy substitute and you can add less or more depending on your heat preference.
+If you prefer it spicy, sriracha is an easy substitute, and you can add less or more depending on your heat preference.

 • Sesame Oil: Made from raw seeds, light sesame oil has an earthy, nutty taste, while dark sesame oil, made from toasted seeds, offers a bolder flavor and thicker texture.
 We prefer to use dark sesame oil for this recipe for its pronounced taste.

-• Soy Sauce (or Shoyu): Adding a sweet, salty, umami flavor to the dish soy sauce is a do not skip ingredient in the poke marinade.
-To get the most authentic taste opt for a Japanese-style soy sauce such as Kikkoman.
+• Soy Sauce (or Shoyu): Adding a sweet, salty, umami flavor to the dish, soy sauce is a do-not-skip ingredient in the poke marinade.
+To get the most authentic taste, opt for a Japanese-style soy sauce such as Kikkoman.
 Tamari is a good substitute and doesn’t contain wheat for anyone following a wheat or gluten-free diet.

-• Spicy Mayo: We used Kewpie mayonnaise since it is creamier and slightly tangier than American mayo but you can use whatever you have in your fridge.
-To give it some heat and flavor we added Sriracha sauce but you can also use Tabasco or your favorite hot sauce.
+• Spicy Mayo: We used Kewpie mayonnaise since it is creamier and slightly tangier than American mayo, but you can use whatever you have in your fridge.
+To give it some heat and flavor, we added Sriracha sauce, but you can also use Tabasco or your favorite hot sauce.

 How to Make Poke Nachos

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 1. Tuna Poke: Thoroughly dry the ahi tuna with paper towels before cutting it into 1/2-inch cubes for even marination.
 In a mixing bowl, combine the cubed tuna with soy sauce, oyster sauce, sesame oil, chili garlic sauce, and sliced green onions, tossing everything together until the tuna is well-coated.
 To get the most flavor from the marinade, cover the bowl and let the tuna marinate in the refrigerator for 30 minutes to an hour, giving it time to soak up the flavors.
-While the tuna is marinating fry the wonton chips, make the spicy mayo, and prep the nacho toppings.
+While the tuna is marinating, fry the wonton chips, make the spicy mayo, and prep the nacho toppings.

 2. Wonton Chips: To fry wontons, heat 1-½ to 2 inches of neutral oil to 375℉ in a deep pot, monitoring the temperature with a thermometer.
 Cut the wonton wrappers into triangles and keep them covered until ready to fry.
 Fry the wonton pieces in batches to avoid overcrowding, until they puff up and turn golden, which usually takes 30-60 seconds.
 Use a slotted spoon to remove them from the oil and place them on a paper towel-lined plate.
 Season with salt while still hot.